Mount Bryant

 September 27, 2008

-Following creekbeds of Upper Canyon Creek Dinah and I ascended Mount Bryant.
+We picked a cold but clear blue day to climb Mount Bryant.
+Following creekbeds of Upper Canyon Creek, Dinah and I made our way to the base of the mountain.
 The long trudge up the creek was uninspiring save for a brief view of the summit.
-The beautiful tarn at the base of the mountain provided a pleasant respite before we slogged up the northwest scree slopes.
-Climbing up from the valley, views were limited and even the summit was hidden from view until we reached the ridge.
+The beautiful bright blue lake at the base of the mountain provided a pleasant respite before we slogged up the northwest scree slopes.
+Climbing up from the valley, views were limited, and even the summit was hidden from view until we reached the ridge.

 Once on the summit, we were greeted by good scenery in all directions.
-But the cold and the strong winds, which kept us off balance, made our stay brief.
+But cold, strong winds kept us off balance and made our stay brief.
 Instead of continuing to the east peak as we had planned, we just wanted to get off the mountain and out of the wind and the cold.
+We soon headed back down.

 Mount Bryant ahead